Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

     print (c2.im)  # => 3.1400001049041748
 ```

+## 3.2.3 The mojo doc tool
-The command `mojo doc overloading.mojo` currently shows the following JSON output (it is planned to also generate HTML in the future):
+The command `mojo doc overloading.mojo` currently shows the following JSON output
+The `mojo doc program.mojo` will be the basis for a full documentation (HTML) about a program/project, using the JSON file it generates now.
+The docstring appears in the summary field.

 ```
 {